 This retail chain/Type-A heaven offers full-time employees a paid sabbatical after 10 years of work.

-Browse open positions across the U.S. The company offers medical, dental, and vision plants to all full-time and part-time employees, as well as paid time off, and 401(k) plans with company match and no vesting.
+Browse open positions across the U.S. The company offers medical, dental, and vision plans to all full-time and part-time employees, as well as paid time off, and 401(k) plans with company match and no vesting.

 As part of a flexible work environment, the footwear company offers employees opportunities for paid community service or a service sabbatical.
 Employees can take up to 40 hours of paid time off for their volunteer efforts.